charleslbryant/ArcherAppTemplate/README.md

-I have a standard way of setting up most projects I work on.
-This folder structure provides a quick template to get an empty solution working.
+This started as a standard way of setting up most projects I work on.
+The folder structure provides a quick template to get an empty solution working.
 When I am less busy and lazy I will create a Visual Studio template for this.
 Then I can get a new project up with this structure just by creating a new solution.

-Maybe worthwhile to have gitignore and settings.stylecop as nuget packages.
-Then I can maintain them in a central location and include them on any project I'm working on.
-Just have to remember if I use the nuget way, not to update or I will loose all customizations that I make for a project.
+I also started on some core interfaces and infrastructure that is common across projects.
+The goal is that I can include these projects and get the base core architecture without having to rewrite it.
+There is still a lot to do.
+I am a big fan of the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) and the goal of this little project is to eventually grown into an implementation of Onion.